noahshpak/1-A.M-Modeling/README.md

-Sometimes I run small coding experiments to better understand the dynamics of a situation.
-It is an attempt to keep myself honest and skeptical.
+Sometimes I run small experiments to better understand the dynamics of a system.
+These projects are an attempt to keep myself honest and skeptical while honing intuition.